expo/awesome-expo/README.md

 ## Libraries from Exponent

 - [ExNavigation](https://github.com/exponentjs/ex-navigation) - A route-centric, batteries-included navigation library for Exponent and React Native that works seamlessly on Android and iOS
+- [react-native-action-sheet](https://github.com/exponentjs/react-native-action-sheet) - ActionSheet is a cross-platform React Native component that uses the native UIActionSheet on iOS and a JS implementation on Android.

 ## Libraries built by the community